jmccliment/American-Kenpo/katas/susans_thesis_kata.md

 # Back to Basics

 ## Purpose
-Back to Basics - can't move forward without having the basics down.
+The purpose of my kata is to master the basics.

 ## Reason
+You can't move forward without having the basics down first.

 ## Steps
 - Bow